choojs/choo-handbook/content/your-first-choo-app/README.md

 ![deletion](images/starter-delete-animals.gif "Screenshot of deletion")

 Cool!
-We can add animals to our screen, and also remove them. ✨ Talk about cuteness overload ✨
+We can add animals to our screen, and also remove them.
+Talk about cuteness overload!

 If we added a large number of animals to our plot of grass, it would be useful if we could filter the screen so we only see a specific type of animal.